FreeJules/holberton-system_engineering-devops/0x00-shell_basics/README.md

+### Shell Basics

-### In this project we learn following commands through writing scripts for each of them and making them executable.
+- In this project we learn following commands through writing scripts for each of them and making them executable.

 ## List of what each script does: